-In the SENATE the morning hour is spent as usual in sectiving memorials, resolutions, and reports; after which the time, on the 13th, 14th, and 15th, was consumed in discussing Mr. McDuffie's resolutions on the finances and tariff.
-Mr. McDuffic addressed the Senate at length on the 13th, and was followed the next day by Mr. Evans in reply, and by Mr. Dayton on the 15th.
+In the SENATE the morning hour is spent as usual in receiving memorials, resolutions, and reports; after which the time, on the 13th, 14th, and 15th, was consumed in discussing Mr. McDuffie's resolutions on the finances and tariff.
+Mr. McDuffic addressed the Senate at length on the 13th, and was | gian husbandry; Rust in wheat; On leached ashes; followed the next day by Mr. Evans in reply, and by Mr. Dayton on the 15th.
 On motion of Mr. Merrick, the resolutions were then laid on the table, by a vote of 24 to 23.